Medicare Supplement Plans and Medical Underwriting

 Your Medicare Supplement Open Enrollment Period lasts for six months and begins on the first day of the month in which you’re both 65 or older and enrolled in Medicare Part B. So if you turn 65 in January and enroll in Medicare Part B in January, your Open Enrollment Period typically lasts from January to June.
 During this period you should be able to buy any policy the health insurance company offers at the price for someone with no health problems, regardless of your past or current health problems.
 The health insurance company also can’t make you wait for your coverage to start except sometimes in the case of a pre-existing condition*.
 In some cases, the insurance company may make you wait up to six months for the coverage of a health problem that pre-dated the policy in a period called the “pre-existing condition* waiting period.“ After the waiting period, the policy may cover the condition.

-If you apply for a Medicare Supplement policy after your Open Enrollment Period, you may have to meet medical underwriting requirements and your application may be rejected on the basis of a health condition.
-If you are under 65, some insurance companies may voluntarily sell you a Medicare Supplement policy.
+If you apply for a Medicare Supplement insurance plan after your Open Enrollment Period, you may have to meet medical underwriting requirements and your application may be rejected on the basis of a health condition.
+If you are under 65, some insurance companies may voluntarily sell you a Medicare Supplement insurance plan.
 However, the will probably cost you more than a plan sold to someone 65 or older and the insurance company will probably use medical underwriting when processing your application.
-However, in some states you can’t sign up for a Medicare Supplement plan when you’re under age 65.
+However, in some states you can’t sign up for a Medicare Supplement insurance plan when you’re under age 65.

 When medical underwriting can’t be used: guaranteed-issue rights